TylerTemp/markx/README.md

 # Markx

+## About this folk

+Simply compatible with python 3

 ### Markdown editor for scientific writing.
 Batteries included.

 ## Why Markx?
 Markdown has recently become popular among academics as a way to produce scientific documents.
 When paired with document conversion engines such as pandoc, it provides an easy and powerful way to write.
 Being a simple plain-text markup language, Markdown is easy to learn, and can be handled by version control systems.
 We decided to build Markx as to make markdown writing a collaborative effort that could be hosted as web service.